Top of the page

 You may use a catheter if you have nerve damage, a problem with your urinary tract, or diseases that weaken your muscles.
 Emptying your bladder regularly can prevent urine leaks during the day.
 It can also prevent kidney damage from blocked urine and infections.

 You can empty your bladder every 4 to 6 hours, or as your doctor recommends.
 It takes practice to learn how to place the catheter.
 It may be uncomfortable at first, but it should not cause pain.
-If your doctor asks you to measure your urine, you can catch it in a container that he or she gives you.
+If your doctor asks you to measure your urine, you can catch it in a container that your doctor gives you.
 Note the amount of urine, and the date and time.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.